SebaPrieto1/SebaPrieto1/README.md

 My name is Sebastian Prieto, I'm an Electronical Engineer and a Full Stack Developer from Argentina, looking for new challenges and opportunities.
 <br />
-I am an enthusiastic about solving problems and continuous learning.
+I am an enthusiast of continuous learning and problem solving.
 Thanks to my engineering background, I have an advanced knowledge in logic and mathematics, which makes it easier for me to achieve efficient and creative solutions.

 ## My stack :page_with_curl: